Job-madi/SeekHealth/README.md

 # SeekHealth
-Python bot to take care of you and help you out achieve your health goals! submitted for MLH's Hack and Wellness hackathon
+Discord bot to take care of you and help you out achieve your health goals! submitted for MLH's Hack and Wellness hackathon

 # Framework